ElectricMaxxx/bepado-sdk/docs/rest_api.md

         GET /hook
         Host: example.org

+    Only the `X-Bepado-Shop` header is transmitted in this GET request.

 2. Your server responds with an XML snippet containing the last processed event revision, for example "1":

         HTTP/1.1 200 OK